mhjarvis/IT-Cybersecurity-Stuff/hackthebox/General.md

 There is a small chance that a username exists without a password (or a blank password), in which case you can try some default users (e.g. 'admin', 'administrator', 'root').

 # Fawn

+FTP or File Transfer Protocol is often misconfigured, especially when not correctly understood.
+FTP can be used to transfer log files from one network device to another (or a log collection server).
+If not secured, these logs can provide valuable information to allow someone to map out the network, enumerate usernames, detect active services, etc.